-It was hot and sunny when we rolled into Kiev the next morning.
+It was hot and sunny when we arrived in Kiev the next morning.
 As soon as I walked out of the station I liked the city.
-It was instantly reminiscent of Moscow but at the same time obviously less huge and intimidating.
+It instantly reminded me of Moscow but was way less huge and intimidating.
 I walked out of the station on Komintern Street, found a hostel and then set out to explore.

-I walked haphazardly, with no particular destination in mind.
-A short walk up a hill led me to the pastel blue St. Michael’s Monastery, topped with golden domes.
-Near by, a large expanse of parkland offered good views over the Dnipro River, and I walked down through the park to the ‘lower town’ district of Podil.
+I walked up a hill led me to St. Michael’s Monastery, topped with golden domes.
+Near by, a large expanse of parkland overlooked the Dnipro River, and I walked down through the park to the district of Podil.
 Here, after a bit of searching, I found the Chernobyl Museum.
-It was about 5.30pm and the museum was supposed to close at 6, but the staff clearly fancied knocking off a bit early and I was rushed through the rooms at a furious pace.
+It was about 5.30pm and the museum was supposed to close at 6, but the staff fancied knocking off a bit early and I was rushed through the rooms at a furious pace.
 There were few signs in English but it was still obvious what a catastrophe the incident had been.
-Poignant displays showed photos of people who had been killed in the explosion and the hurried effort to seal the reactor immediately afterwards, and there were photos of the now-deserted town of Pripyat.
+Displays showed photos of people who had been killed in the explosion and the effort to seal the reactor immediately afterwards, and there were photos of the now-deserted town of Pripyat.